 Non-contact inductive proximity sensors must perform a wide variety of clamping and nesting indication, as well as poka-yoke functions in harsh welding environments.
 Hot weld-spatter accumulation, elevated ambient temperatures, and strong electromagnetic fields emitted by weld guns can cause false triggering and degrade sensor performance.

 Incidental sensor damage caused by impact during parts loading can significantly degrade sensor performance, shorten sensor life, or even destroy a sensor.
 Balluff steel face inductive proximity sensors can withstand multiple heavy impacts and abrasion, and often have a long sensing range so it can be placed out of harm’s way.

-Sensor Cable Burn-Through & Network Damage
+Sensor Cable Burn-Through and Network Damage

 Weld cells demand the toughest connectivity solutions.
 Weld debris shortens the life of a cable in different fashions.
 Weld-spatter can build up on the jacket, pulling the cable out of the connector.
 Weld sparks can burn through the cable causing shorts in the connection, and the extreme environment temperatures can cook components.
 Balluff’s family of high durability cables were designed with weld environments in mind.
 The bodies of the connectors are weld spark immune with PTFE coated nuts to prevent spatter from sticking or burning the connectors.
 This family has multiple cable jackets to endure different environments.

 Welding Automation Applications